Billy Sunday: Social and political views

 Sunday was a lifelong Republican, and he espoused the mainstream political and social views of his native Midwest: individualism, competitiveness, personal discipline, and opposition to government regulation.
-Writers such as Sinclair Lewis, Henry M. Tichenor, and John Reed attacked Sunday as a tool of big business, and poet Carl Sandburg called him a "four-flusher" and a "bunkshooter."
+Writers such as Sinclair Lewis, Henry M. Tichenor, and John Reed attacked Sunday as a tool of big business, and poet Carl Sandburg called him a "four-flusher" and a "bunkshooter".
 Nevertheless, Sunday sided with Progressives on some issues.
 For example, he denounced child labor and supported urban reform and women's suffrage.
 Sunday condemned capitalists "whose private lives are good, but whose public lives are very bad", as well as those "who would not pick the pockets of one man with the fingers of their hand" but who would "without hesitation pick the pockets of eighty million people with fingers of their monopoly or commercial advantage."
 Sunday expressed sympathy for the poor and tried to bridge the gulf between the races during the zenith of the Jim Crow era.

 However, Sunday regularly received contributions from members of the Second Ku Klux Klan during the 1920s.
 In another instance, in 1927, in Bangor, Maine, Sunday's partner and music director, Homer Rodeheaver, told Klansmen who briefly interrupted the service that "he did not believe that any organization that marched behind the Cross of Christ and the American Flag could be anything but a power for good."
 Sunday himself praised Klansmen who assisted the police in vice raids.

+Another exception to his support for progressive causes, is his comment on striking coal miners who were involved in United Mine Workers organizing in West Virginia in the 1920s.
+Hired by coal operators in the aftermath of the Battle of Blair Mountain, Sunday referred to the miners as "human lice".
+The Logan County battle was the largest labor uprising in American history.